cefege/Bing-Image-Scraper/README.md

 python BingScraper.py path/to/your/csv/file.csv
 ```

 The script will read your CSV file and scrape images for each search query in the `query` column.
-The resulting image URLs will be stored in the `supporting_seed_keywords` column, separated by commas.

 Note that this script may take some time to complete, depending on the number of search queries and the number of images to be downloaded per query.